Terms & Conditions Updated June 2021 – Effective 1st July 2021

 2.1 These are the terms and conditions on which we supply services to you.

 2.2 Please ensure that you read these terms carefully, and check that the details on the application and in these terms are complete and accurate, before you sign and submit the application.
-If you think that there is a mistake or require any changes, please contact us to discuss.
-We will confirm any changes in writing to avoid any confusion between you and us.

 2.3 When you sign and submit the application to us, this does not mean we have accepted your application for services.
 Our acceptance of the application will take place as described in clause 2.4.
 If we are unable to supply you with the services, we will inform you of this and we will not process the application.